Health and Human Performance

 The purpose of this course is to examine the impact of hidden disabilities (e.g. ASD, PTSD, sensory processing disorders) on access and participation in sport around the world.
 Throughout the course we will discuss the challenges of having a hidden disability; whether the sports world is meeting the needs of this group of society; the impact of meeting their needs or not (particularly from a business perspective); and how sport organizations can be more inclusive.

-HHPS 564 - Facilities & Equipment in Kinesiology & Sport
+HHPS 564 - Sport Facilities & Event Management

 Hours: 3

 This course is designed to provide students with information, practical knowledge, and skill competencies needed for facility and event management within the context of sport activities.
-Among the topics to be explored will be: sport facility and venue trends; planning and designing sport facilities; stadium development for different sports around the world; design and construction regulations; facility and event operations; risk assessment; and legal issues related to sport facility and event management.
+Among the topics to be explored will be: sport facility and venue trends; planning and designing sport facilities; stadium development for different sports around the world; design and construction regulations; facility and event operations; planning and hosting events; ticket sales; risk assessment; and legal issues related to sport facility and event management.

 HHPS 566 - Issues in International Sport